 The focus of this course is on the theory, skills, and attitudes involved in the conduct of mediation and arbitration.
 In addition, some attention is given to the role of counsel in mediation and arbitration.
 Skills are learned through active participation in simulated exercises, which are videotaped, reviewed, and critiqued by other students and the faculty member.
 Readings and discussion of the theoretical bases for mediation and arbitration and the ethical issues inherent in these practices also form a part of the course.
-Enrollment limited to 16.
-On occasion, this course may be offered as a two-hour course for administrative convenience.
+Enrollment limited to 18.
 Mr. Pope.

 Moot Court Appellate National Teams (2 hrs.)